-Dr. Steven Witt is of the opinion that, to share the joys of reading with a child is to give them the building blocks for understanding the world.
+Dr. Steven Witt is passionate about literacy.
+He is of the opinion that, to share the joys of reading with a child is to give them the building blocks for understanding the world.

-With a number of credentials in literacy education under his belt, plus five children and six grandchildren of his own, Witt feels passionately about encouraging young ones to love literature.
-And Witt puts his passion to good use at Concordia as the director of CUW’s graduate education program.
+With a number of credentials in literacy education under his belt, plus five children and six grandchildren of his own, Witt feels strongly about encouraging young ones to love literature.
+And Witt puts his passion to good use at Concordia as the director of CUW’s Graduate Education program.
 He’s also a published author and an ardent researcher.

 Experiences throughout his life and his ongoing research have served to make him even more convinced of the importance of literacy advocacy.
 Foremost, Witt emphasizes that understanding language is imperative in that it is how God gives us his saving Word.
 Furthermore, he says that research unequivocally shows that children who read become more successful in relationships, school, and many other facets of life.
 Parents, siblings, educators, and mentors of all kinds unilaterally agree on the importance of instilling a love of reading.